J-Hulsey/MIST_Project2/README.md

 <img width="625" alt="BEV Heat" src="https://github.com/whittcarson/MIST4610GroupProject2/assets/131502055/748ac9a2-1c8f-40ba-84a8-b823729e8006">

 # MANIPULATIONS
 We did not manipulate any raw data, but we did apply measurable functions to certain columns.
 For example, we applied the count function to "Electric Vehicle Range" in Q1 in order to show the number of EV types and discrepancies between EV makes.
-Also, we applied the average function to "Electric Range '' in Q2 to set a standard for comparing the electric range year-after-year in the graph.
+Also, we applied the average function to "Electric Range '' in Q2 to set a standard for comparing the electric range year after year in the graph.
 All filters/marks applied to the data are solely intended to show the viewer quantifiable information related to the questions.
 In regards to integrity, our data has no inaccuracies, irrelevancies, or 3rd party imports.

 # TABLEAU PACKAGED WORKBOOK
 The Tableau Packaged Workbook featuring these graphs and the dataset is attached in the repository.